 They are going to, as the moth did, indulge and drink to the past.
 They’ll recall the monumentality of their distant selves and the “vanished kingdom” that was their youth and the dreams they had for the future.

 The three used to engage in “war and ocean venture”.
-There were brave endeavours and Odyssey-like epic journeys.
-Now, as they are residing the present, not the past, they can only recall the “wonder-tales of nights in April”.
+There were brave endeavors and Odyssey-like epic journeys.
+Now, as they are residing in the present, not the past, they can only recall the “wonder-tales of nights in April”.
 Through the speaker’s beautiful, emotional and evocative descriptions the three can get as close as possible to the past.